This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #CollectiveBias

 On the bottom of the cart were some paper cups and straws.

-I picked up some pink cups at the dollar store, and customized them with a “Specimen No. ___“ label, that I attached with a glue stick.
+I picked up some pink paper cups and customized them with a “Specimen No. ___“ label.
+The labels are attached with a glue stick.
 I made a free printable of the cup labels, you can download it here, and print it for your own love potion.

 I thought it would also be fun to include a few love potion books.
-I used some covered books, and added some fun labels to the fronts.
+Using some old books, I covered them with brown paper, and added some fun labels to the fronts.
 You can get the free printable here, and add them to some of your books for a fun prop.

 I put the pretty heart paper straws in a tall science beaker, and filled another large one with some heart lights.